On short expressions for cosets of permutation subgroups: Main theorem: proof

-We are at last ready to prove Theorem~\ref{thmain}.
+We are at last ready to prove Theorem~\ref{th:shortexpr}.

-The group-theoretic results to which we keep returning in our recursions are Theorem~\ref{thcammar} in the CFSG case and Theorem~\ref{thpyber} in the CFSG-free case; we have already declared this multiple times, but we repeat it here (now with references, though): except for exiting through the base cases given in Remark~\ref{rensmall} and Proposition~\ref{prbase} and for breaking down $\Omega$ into smaller orbits through Proposition~\ref{prGintrans}, the only other alternatives are that on a large chunk of $\Omega$ either the system of blocks $\mathcal{B}$ on which we are working becomes coarser and coarser (the conclusion featured in Corollary~\ref{cocertpart}, Proposition~\ref{prpybergiant}\ref{prpybergiantpart} and Proposition~\ref{prpybersoj}\ref{prpybersojpart}) or the group in which we are operating is contained in a symmetric group of degree smaller and smaller (the conclusion featured in Corollary~\ref{cocertjohn}, Proposition~\ref{prpybergiant}\ref{prpybergiantjohn} and Proposition~\ref{prpybersoj}\ref{prpybersojjohn}).
+The group-theoretic results to which we keep returning in our recursions are Theorem~\ref{th:cammar} in the CFSG case and Theorem~\ref{th:pyber} in the CFSG-free case; we have already declared this multiple times, but we repeat it here (now with references, though): except for exiting through the base cases given in Remark~\ref{re:nsmall} and Proposition~\ref{pr:base} and for breaking down $\Omega$ into smaller orbits through Proposition~\ref{pr:Gintrans}, the only other alternatives are that on a large chunk of $\Omega$ either the system of blocks $\mathcal{B}$ on which we are working becomes coarser and coarser (the conclusion featured in Corollary~\ref{co:certpart}, Proposition~\ref{pr:pybergiant}\eqref{pr:pybergiantpart} and Proposition~\ref{pr:pybersoj}\eqref{pr:pybersojpart}) or the group in which we are operating is contained in a symmetric group of degree smaller and smaller (the conclusion featured in Corollary~\ref{co:certjohn}, Proposition~\ref{pr:pybergiant}\eqref{pr:pybergiantjohn} and Proposition~\ref{pr:pybersoj}\eqref{pr:pybersojjohn}).

-\begin{proof}[Proof of Thm~\ref{thmain}] To determine the multiplicative cost of the procedure and prove the theorem, we are going to do the following.
-Let us start in medias res: we are working on a certain orbit $\Delta$ of $\Omega$, of size $|\Delta|=n'\leq n$, divided into a system of blocks $\mathcal{B}$, of size $|\mathcal{B}|=r\leq n'$, such that the group $G/N$ permuting the blocks is isomorphic to a subgroup of $\mathrm{Sym}(m)$, of degree $m\leq r$; we call $M(n',r,m)$ the multiplicative cost that we incur from this moment until we manage to make each block into an orbit of its own.
+\begin{proof}[Proof of Thm.~\ref{th:shortexpr}] There are several tasks to accomplish: we need to analyze the possible passages mentioned above and see that they fit the description given in terms of ($\mathcal{C}$1)-($\mathcal{C}$2)-($\mathcal{C}$3), and that the final base cases fit ($\mathcal{A}$), and we need to estimate their contribution in terms of both the multiplicative cost (which will lead us to a bound on the number of atomic elements) and additive cost (which will yield the total runtime).

-Depending on the specific action that we are going to take among the ones at our disposal, we will reduce to different cases with smaller parameters at some multiplicative cost, and this will provide us with bounds on our function $M$.
-For the sake of notation, we are going to perform our computations by bounding $\log M$ instead of $M$, so that the focus will be on the exponents of the quantities involved.
+To determine the multiplicative cost of the procedure, we start in medias res.
+We are working on a certain orbit $\Delta$ of $\Omega$, of size $|\Delta|=n'\leq n$, divided into a system of blocks $\mathcal{B}$, of size $|\mathcal{B}|=r\leq n'$, such that the group $G/N$ permuting the blocks is isomorphic to a subgroup of $\mathrm{Sym}(m)$, of degree $m\leq r$.
+We call $M(n',r,m)$ (an upper bound on) the multiplicative cost that we incur from this moment until we manage to make each block into an orbit of its own.
+Call $T(n',r,m)$ the intermediate time cost, in an analogous fashion as we did with $M(n',r,m)$; we also suppose that $T(n',r,m)$ includes the cost of performing Proposition~\ref{pr:Gintrans} on the resulting orbits, so as to cover the time spent to bridge one intermediate problem to the next one.